aspnet/MvcPrecompilation/README.md

 Some aspects of view compilation can be configured by editing the project:

-* `MvcRazorCompileOnPublish`: Setting this to false turns off all functions of view compilation as part of publish.
+* `MvcRazorCompileOnPublish`: Setting this to `false` turns off all functions of view compilation that are enabled as part of publishing.

 * `MvcRazorExcludeViewFilesFromPublish`: Enabling `MvcRazorCompileOnPublish` prevents .cshtml files from being published.
 This option disables this behavior.
 Note: ASP.NET Core Mvc does not support updateable precompiled views.
 Any modifications to published cshtml files will be ignored if a precompiled view is discovered for that path.